amplitude/amplitude-docs/content/collections/session-replay/en/manage-privacy-settings-for-session-replay.md

 {{/partial:tabs}}

 {{partial:admonition type="tip" heading="Avoid site performance issues with masking"}}
-If you experience site performance degredation due to the number of masking rules you create, Amplitude recommends excluding content, rather than masking it.
+If you experience a decrease ion site performance due to the number of [masking](/docs/session-replay/session-replay-standalone-sdk#mask-on-screen-data) rules you create, Amplitude recommends excluding or blocking content with the `.amp-block` class, rather than masking it.

+Blocking or excluding content replaces the element with a placeholder of the same dimensions.
 {{/partial:admonition}}

 ## How Session Replay resolves conflicts between the SDK and the UI